akorn/zfsbackup/README.md

 The client subdir of the current directory contains the script that runs on the client side, called zfsbackup-client.

-It first reads defaults from /etc/zfsbackup/client.conf, then iterates over the directories in /etc/zfsbackup/sources.d, each of which can contain the following files and directories:
+In the simplest case where you only have one backup server, it first reads defaults from /etc/zfsbackup/client.conf, then iterates over the directories in /etc/zfsbackup/sources.d, each of which can contain the following files and directories:

-url		rsync URL to upload to (single line; subsequent lines are ignored)
+ * `url` -- rsync URL to upload to (single line; subsequent lines are ignored)
-username	username to send to rsyncd
+ * `username` -- username to send to rsyncd
-password	password to send to rsyncd
+ * `password` -- password to send to rsyncd
-stdout		if exists, stdout will be redirected into it; could be a
-		symlink or a fifo
-		Later versions may check if it's executable and if it is, run it and pipe stdout into it that way.
+ * `stdout` -- if exists, stdout will be redirected into it; could be a symlink or a fifo.
+Later versions may check if it's executable and if it is, run it and pipe stdout into it that way (TODO).
-stderr		like above, but for standard error
+ * `stderr` -- like above, but for standard error.
-exclude		will be passed to rsync using exclude-from
+ * `exclude` -- will be passed to `rsync` using `--exclude-from`
-include		will be passed to rsync using include-from
+ * `include` -- will be passed to `rsync` using `--include-from`
-files		will be passed to rsync using files-from
+ * `files` -- will be passed to `rsync` using `--files-from`
-filter		will be passed to rsync using --filter (one per line)
+ * `filter` -- will be passed to `rsync` using `--filter` (one per line)
-options		further options to pass to rsync, one per line
+ * `options` -- further options to pass to `rsync`, one per line.
 The last line should not have a trailing newline.
-path		if it's a symlink to a directory, the directory to copy;
-		if it's a file or a symlink to a file, the first line is taken to be the name of the directory to copy.
+ * `path` -- if it's a symlink to a directory, the directory to copy (back up); if it's a file or a symlink to a file, the first line is taken to be the name of the directory to copy.
+If it's neither, the results are undefined.
-check		a script to run before doing anything else; decides whether
-		to upload this directory at this time or not.
+ * `check` -- a script to run before doing anything else; decides whether to upload this directory at this time or not.
 Upload only proceeds if ./check exits successfully.
 Not even pre-client is run otherwise.
-pre-client	a script to run on the client before copying begins;
-		if it returns unsuccessfully, rsync is not started, but post-client is still run.
-		The supplied client/set-path-to-latest-zfs-snapshot script
-		can be used to find the latest existing snapshot of a given zfs dataset and make the path symlink point to it (in .zfs/snapshot).
+ * `pre-client` -- a script to run on the client before copying begins; if it returns unsuccessfully, `rsync` is not started, but `post-client` is still run.
+The supplied `client/set-path-to-latest-zfs-snapshot` script can be used as a `pre-client` script to find the latest existing snapshot of a given zfs dataset and make the path symlink point to it (in `.zfs/snapshot`).
-pre-client.d/	a directory that will be passed to run-parts (after
-		pre-client has been run, if it exists).
+ * `pre-client.d/` -- a directory that will be passed to `run-parts` (after `pre-client` has been run, if it exists).
-post-client	a script to run on the client after copying finished.
-		Its first argument is the exit status of pre-client; the 2nd argument is the exit status of rsync (provided it was run).
+ * `post-client` -- a script to run on the client after copying finished (or immediately after `pre-client`, if `pre-client` fails).
+Its first argument is the exit status of `pre-client`; the 2nd argument is the exit status of `rsync` (provided it was run).
-post-client.d/	a directory that will be passed to run-parts (after
-		post-client has been run, if it exists).
+ * `post-client.d/` -- a directory that will be passed to run-parts (after post-client has been run, if it exists).
+The scripts in this directory will receive the same arguments as `post-client`.
+ * `no-sparse` -- if it exists, `-S` will not be passed to `rsync` (except if it occurs in `options`). `-S` is the default if `no-inplace` exists (rsync doesn't support inplace and sparse simultaneously.)
+ * `no-xattrs` -- if it exists, `-X` will not be passed to `rsync` (except if it occurs in `options`).
+The default is to copy xattrs.
+ * `no-acls` -- if it exists, `-A` will not be passed to `rsync` (except if it occurs in `options`).
+The default is to copy POSIX ACLs.
+ * `no-hard-links` -- if it exists, `-H` will not be passed to `rsync` (except if it occurs in `options`).
+The default is to reproduce hardlinks.
+ * `no-delete` -- if it exists, `--delete` will not be passed to `rsync` (except if it occurs in `options`).
+The default is to delete remote files that are no longer present locally; however, you need to pass `--delete-excluded` explicitly via `options` for now.
+ * `no-partial` -- if it exists, `--partial` will not be passed to `rsync` (except if it occurs in `options`).
+The default is to use partial transfers.
-no-sparse	if it exists, -S will not be passed to rsync (but "options"
+ * `no-xdev` -- if it exists, `-x` will not be passed to `rsync` (except if it occurs in `options`).
+The default is *not* to cross mountpoint boundaries.
-		can override). -S is the default if no-inplace exists.
-		(rsync doesn't support inplace and sparse simultaneously.)
-no-xattrs	like no-sparse, but for -X
-no-acls		like no-sparse, but for -A
-no-hard-links	like no-sparse, but for -H
-no-delete	like no-sparse, but for --delete
-no-partial	like no-sparse, but for --partial
-no-xdev		like no-sparse, but for -x (the default is to *not* cross
-		filesystems)
-no-inplace	like no-sparse, but for --inplace (in-place updates are more
-		space efficient with zfs snapshots unless dedup is also used)
+ * `no-inplace` -- if it exists, `--inplace` will not be passed to `rsync` (except if it occurs in `options`).
+In-place updates are probably more space efficient with zfs snapshots unless dedup is also used, and thus are turned on by default.
-compress	if it exists, rsync will be called with -z
+ * `compress` -- if it exists, rsync will be called with `-z`.
+The default is not to use compression in rsync.
-compress-level	if it exists, contents will be appended to --compress-level=
-		Warning: the file should contain only a number, no trailing newline
-bwlimit		if it exists, contents will be appended to --bwlimit=
+ * `compress-level` -- if it exists, contents will be appended to `--compress-level=`.
+The file should contain only a number, no trailing newline.
-		Warning: the file should contain only a number, no trailing newline.
+ * `bwlimit` -- if it exists, contents will be appended to `--bwlimit=`.
+The file should contain only a number, no trailing newline.
-timeout		Tell rsync to exit if no data is transferred for this many
+ * `timeout` -- Tell rsync to exit if no data is transferred for this many seconds (`--timeout`).
-		seconds (--timeout).
 No trailing newline, just the number.
 Defaults to 3600.
-fsuuid		if it exists, its contents will be included in log messages and
-		the backup inventory. pre-client scripts are expected to maintain it.
+ * `fsuuid` -- if it exists, its contents will be included in log messages and the backup inventory.
+Currently not very useful.
-snapuuid	if it exists, its contents will be included in log messages and
-		the backup inventory. pre-client scripts are expected to maintain it.
+ * `snapuuid` -- if it exists, its contents will be included in log messages and the backup inventory. pre-client scripts are expected to update this file.
+Currently not very useful.
-fstype		if it exists, its contents will be included in log messages and
-		the backup inventory. pre-client scripts are expected to maintain it.
+ * `fstype` -- if it exists, its contents will be included in log messages and the backup inventory.
+Currently not very useful.

 Other specific rsync options may be supported explicitly in future versions.